Changing or resetting a manifest password

 - To generate a new manifest file:

-- During the upgrade or the regeneration, you will be prompted to set a new password for the manifest file:
+- During the upgrade—or the cluster configuration regeneration—you will be prompted to set a new password for the manifest file:

 - To use the default password—press Enter without giving a password.
 You will not be prompted to give a password for future upgrades and deployments.